Updated: Oct 1

 Hypnotherapy Can Help

-Of course, if you would like to learn to manage your chronic stress, please book a free 45-minute strategy call to find out how a 6-week Hypno-Coaching treatment package can help.
+If you would like to learn to manage your chronic stress, please book an initial consultation and assessment session to find out how my 6-week hypnotherapy programme can help.
 After our initial consultation, if you decide to go ahead, I will write you a personalised treatment plan and use a combination of hypnotherapy and other techniques to help you manage your thoughts, emotions and behaviours.
 I can teach you techniques and self-hypnosis exercises that you will use for the rest of your life so that stress never becomes a problem again.